dabit3/next.js-amplify-workshop/README.md

 - npm v5.x or later
 - git v2.14.1 or later

-We will be working from a terminal using a [Bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) to run Amplify CLI commands to provision infrastructure and also to run a local version of the React web app and test it in a web browser.
+We will be working from a terminal using a [Bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) to run Amplify CLI commands to provision infrastructure and also to run a local version of the Next.js app and test it in a web browser.

 ### Background needed / level